-Do not change any code in your FPGA VI during the diagram analysis stage of compilation.
+Do not change any code in your FPGA application during the diagram analysis stage of compilation.
 Any changes you make to code during the diagram analysis stage may be reflected in the bitfile.
 If you want to continue working on code while you wait for the compilation to finish, do so after the diagram analysis stage.

 After the synthesizing stage of compilation, click each resource listed under Estimated resource usage to view the estimated FPGA resources that your bitfile requires.
 If your bitfile is estimated to need more resources than the FPGA target contains, cancel the compilation and revise your code.
 After you cancel a compilation, you must begin a new compilation to compile your updated code.

 Click the resources listed under Actual resource usage to see the total number of each resource used on the FPGA target.
 If your compilation fails, you can use the resource usage information to investigate errors or determine changes you need to make in your code.
 For example, if your bitfile uses all LUTs from the FPGA, but few block RAMs, you may need to change the way you implement memory or FIFOs in your code.

 After the compilation is complete, proceed with one of the following tasks:

 If the Timing Violations tab displays timing violations, fix the timing violations and recompile the bitfile.
 Refer to Resolving Timing Violations on the FPGA for tips to fix timing violations.